-During the investigation, if the hearing officer finds there is probable cause that a ULP violation occurred, and informal resolution is unsuccessful, the case is scheduled for hearing.
+During the investigation, if the hearing officer finds there is probable cause that a ULP violation occurred, and informal resolution4 is unsuccessful, the case is scheduled for hearing.
 Hearings may be live or based upon the written record.
 And a case may resolve up to or even before conclusion of the hearing.

-Bad faith bargaining charges arise in the context of collective bargaining: one party believes the other party has failed to bargain in good faith under the law.
-A total of eight unfair labor practice charges were filed in 2019.
-Of those eight charges filed in 2019, seven included bad faith bargaining, and three concerned the interference with employees' protected rights.
+A total of seven unfair labor practice charges were filed in 2020.
+Of those seven charges filed in 2020, seven included bad faith bargaining, and two concerned the interference with employees' protected rights.
+One included a charge to dominate with organization or activity, and one included a charge to discriminate against protected union employee activity.
 An employee may file a charge against a union claiming that the union failed to meet its duty to represent the employee.
-There was one duty of fair representation claim filed in 2019.
+There was one duty of fair representation claim filed in 2020.